Knowing When to Upgrade Your HVAC System

 HVAC Warning Sign #6: The warranty is expired or will be soon

 HVAC warranties from most manufacturers last five to 10 or 20 years, depending on the type of unit, whether it was registered, and whether you are the original owner or if it was transferred with the sale of a home.
-Bottom line, if parts and labor are covered for the repair, it might extend how long the unit makes sense.
+The Bottom line, if parts and labor are covered for the repair, it might extend how long the unit makes sense.
 If a repair isn’t covered and major components are involved, refer back to the rule of $5,000 to help make your decision.

 Keeping your HVAC system well maintained pays dividends over time, but eventually, even the most durable equipment needs to be retired.
-Contact your local Trane Comfort Specialist to help further diagnose your system’s problems and guide you to a solution that’s right for you and your budget.
+Contact us your local Trane Comfort Specialist to help further diagnose your system’s problems and guide you to a solution that’s right for you and your budget.